JonathanVSV/Landsat-Sentinel-Obs/README.md

 # Landsat-Sentinel-Obs

- GEE Javascript API scripts for obtaining the number of cloudless observations using Landsat 4, 5, 7, 8 or Sentinel-2 in BR by ecoregion.
+ GEE Javascript API scripts for obtaining the number of cloudless observations using Landsat 4, 5, 7, 8 (Landsat-Obs) or Sentinel-2 (Sentinel2-Obs) in BR.
 Duplicated observations from overlapping image tiles are counted only once using both collections.
+The two scripts exports annual and monthly images (by year), as well as a table containing the metadata of all images.

  ![Brazil monthly](/Img/BR_LandsatSentinel_monthly.jpg?raw=true "Monthly observations with both collections")